-Some of these companies are traded on large stock exchanges that are monitored heavily by the financial world and require filing of regular audited financial reports while others trade over the counter on the pink sheets system which has no regular filing requirements.
+Some of these companies are traded on large stock exchanges that are monitored heavily by the financial world and require filing of regular audited financial reports.
+Others trade over the counter on the pink sheets system which has no regular filing requirements.
 These companies may be large-caps, mid-caps, small-caps, micro-caps and even nano-caps depending on the value of the company in question.

-These companies produce products or offer services or try to create the next big thing that will forever change the world or at least some of them do those things.
-Others are probably just wasting away tons of money and resources on products and services that will be outclassed by the hundreds of other companies vying for market share in the same industry.
-Companies are born and die almost every day – values explode and crater every day based on market sentiment, financial performance, industry headwinds and a dozen other factors that may or may not be public knowledge today.
+These companies produce product.
+Or they offer services or try to create the next big thing that will forever change the world.
+At least some of them do those things.
+Others are probably just wasting away tons of money and resources on products and services.
+Things that will be outclassed by the hundreds of other companies vying for market share in the same industry.
+Companies are born and die almost every day.
+Values explode and crater every day based on market sentiment, financial performance, industry headwinds and a dozen other factors that may or may not be public knowledge today.

 And all you have to do as an investor is wade through this jungle of options and figure out which of these companies, large or small is currently under priced by the ever moving force known as the marketplace and pick it up at a low price before everyone else gets in and sends the price soaring into the atmosphere making it overpriced.
 Then you sell, make your hearty profit and repeat the process one more time and then again and then again and then again and then again.

 Sounds easy right?
 It’s such a simple formula, buy low then sell high, rinse and repeat.
-Investing is relatively simple if you really think about it but the reality here is much more complex.
+Investing is relatively simple if you think about it that way.
+The reality is much more complex.

 There are three truths to the stock market as far as I see it.
 History has vetted these and we can see them in action almost every day.
-They are;
+They are as follows.

 The market goes up in the long run